 This block could be exported in text files with a regular 3D grid format. (after a vertical discretization done by sampling).
-Two ASCII formats are known by Flumy: The F2G format and the GSLIB format.
-GSLIB text files can be imported into Petrel[©] (look at §4.4.4).
+Two ASCII output formats are known by FLUMY: The F2G format and the GSLIB format.
+GSLIB text files can be imported into Petrel© (look at §4.4.4).

-Such reservoir models are sound inputs for fluid flow simulations and could be used as training images for pixel-based simulation methods.
+Such reservoir models are sound inputs for fluid flow simulations and could be used as training images for pixel-based simulation or deep learning methods.